William Aplin: Business

-William Aplin saw opportunity in a development further north and formed a partnership Clifton & Aplin with William Clifton, the shipping agent for the Australasian Steam Navigation Company shipping agent at Port Denison, to establish a mercantile supply and commission agency business in the new settlement of Townsville on the Ross River and Cleveland Bay, Queensland.
-The new business was run in association with his old boss, William Marsh (1837- 1909 & Mayor of Mackay in 1878).
+William Aplin saw opportunity in a development further north and formed a partnership Clifton & Aplin with William Clifton, the shipping agent for the Australasian Steam Navigation Company shipping agent at Port Denison, to establish a mercantile supply and commission agency business in the new settlement of Townsville on Cleveland Bay and the Ross River, Queensland.
+The new business was run in association with his old boss, William Marsh (1837–1909 & Lord Mayor of Mackay in 1878).
 They bought one of the first land lots for £200, on the north bank of the Ross River in 1864.
-They built a store there on the future corner of Flinders and Denham Sts, Townsville, and petitioned the Queensland Government to gazette the new town of Townsville in 1865.
+They built a store there on the future corner of Flinders and Denham Street, Townsville, and petitioned the Queensland Government to gazette the new town of Townsville in 1865.
 Aplin was appointed by the Government as the first postmaster there in 1866.
 The north Queensland rivers were full of dangers including crocodiles and it was recorded that 'some black kiddies were bathing from a Ross River wharf when one on them was 'snapped and a 12 ft crocodile was shot from a wharf there in 1880.
 William Aplin was joined by his brother Henry Aplin from England, who invested an inheritance to establish the business of Clifton & Aplin Brothers in June 1865.
 Unfortunately their store was destroyed by a cyclone on 3 Mar 1867, along with a third of the town, but their confidence remained unshaken and they rebuilt it.
 Townsville soon boomed by providing services to the new Charters Towers and Ravenswood goldrushes, located nearby in the 1860s.
 William Aplin established the first metallurgical business in North Queensland, the Gold Quartz Crushing Company in Townsville in 1869, that crushed ore from the goldfields.

 William Aplin was joined by another brother, John Aplin, from England in 1870.
 The Aplin brothers conducted the hands-on agency dealings and sales of goods, whilst Clifton who was more courtly, managed the financial business.
 Clifton & Aplin Brothers developed into the largest mercantile, shipping, stock and station and financial business in northern Australia, servicing the pastoral and mining industries and had the largest warehouse in Townsville.
 Branch offices were opened in Normanton in 1871, Cairns in 1876, Burketown in 1879, Brisbane, Cooktown, Rockhampton and Thursday Island in the Torres Strait.
 The business was recorded generously giving 12 months credit to a regular teamster customer, for 16 tons of goods in 1878.
 The Aplin brothers were known as hard-riding bushmen who loved the wide open spaces, according to the Townsville Heritage Trail.
-William Aplin and Henry Aplin joined the Hodgkinson goldrush by purchasing a land lot at Thornborough near Dimbulah, Queensland in 1879.
+William Aplin and Henry Aplin joined the Hodgkinson gold rush by purchasing a land lot at Thornborough near Dimbulah, Queensland in 1879.
 This was the scene of European and Chinese rioting over mining claims in 1880 that resulted in over 60 deaths and the Chinese fleeing from the goldfield.
-In 1879 they were joined in business by the Bank of New South Wales manager in Townsville, William Villiers Brown (1843-1915 & Mayor of Townsville 1883 & Queensland Parliamentarian 1885-93).
+In 1879 they were joined in business by the Bank of New South Wales manager in Townsville, William Villiers Brown (1843–1915 & Lord Mayor of Townsville 1883 & a Queensland Parliamentarian 1885–93).